AAA Carolinas IS A TRAILBLAZER

 AAA Carolinas is driven to provide the best member experience with Salesforce Architects

-“By bringing in Salesforce Architects, I wanted to make sure we had perspective on the best way to deploy cloud services.
+“By bringing in Salesforce Architects, I wanted to make sure we had perspective on the best way to deploy Salesforce.
 If we didn’t get it right, we’d always be limping along saying we wished we’d done this better.”

 AAA Carolinas has a single view to drive value.

-“By bringing in Salesforce Architects, I wanted to make sure we had perspective on the best way to deploy cloud services,” said Holcomb.
+“By bringing in Salesforce Architects, I wanted to make sure we had perspective on the best way to deploy Salesforce,” said Holcomb.
 “If we didn’t get it right, we’d always be limping along saying we wished we’d done this better, or naysayers would say, ‘See, it didn’t work.’”

-To gradually win over any potential naysayers, the leaders of AAA Carolinas and the Salesforce Program Architect (PA) focused on creating small, incremental successes to drive recognition and adoption.
+To gradually win over any potential naysayers, the leaders of AAA Carolinas and the Salesforce program architect (PA) focused on creating small successes to drive recognition and adoption.
 Chief among these successes, the implementation of LiveAgent for online chat support increased member engagement by 330% and reduced service response time by 54%.

 AAA Carolinas leverages the advantages of a Salesforce-first approach.

-The Salesforce Program Architect (PA) also helped AAA Carolinas develop an automated way to flag new insurance opportunities for sales reps when members transferred into the Carolinas club from other regions.
+The PA also helped AAA Carolinas develop an automated way to flag new insurance opportunities for sales reps when members transferred into the Carolinas club from other regions.
 This generated around 1,250 new opportunities per month and is expected to drive $99,000 to $200,000 in additional gross revenue annually.

 Another benefit of this change was the excitement it built internally.